joyalserrao/HEREmaps-Swift4-TrunbyTrun/README.md

 You can obtain a set of credentials from the Contact Us page on developer.here.com.The bundle ID registered must match it in your app.

-# This project conatin Turn by Turn HERE Maps
+# This project conatin Turn by Turn HERE Maps its swift version from  https://github.com/heremaps/here-ios-sdk-examples
+to more details vist  https://developer.here.com/develop/mobile-sdks

 # How to build apps
 Using CocoaPods